 Concept of God in Jainism.

-According to Jainism God is not a creator, but a perfected soul free from all 8 Karms.
+According to Jainism God is not a creator, but a perfected soul free from all 8 Karmas.
 The Tirthankars established the Chaturvidh Sangh (fourfold order Sadhu, Sadhvi, Shravak & Shravika) to guide us on the path to Moksha (liberation).
 Like a rough diamond, every soul is raw material with the potential to become God by shedding Karma through non-violence, detachment, and other wonderful principles mentioned in Jainism.